KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/README.md

 # Complementary Tools (Beyond the Yacraf calcualtion tool)

-The course is structures the Yacraf in phases, and **the Yacraf tool is not intended for all of them**.
+Yacraf is organized in phases, but **the Yacraf tool is not intended for all of them**.
 The Yacraf tool supports the risk calcualtions defined in the framework, however it is not supporting the modeling of business and IT-systems architectue.
 For this, other tools are better.

 ## Threat modeling languages